ejk91/WhiteNoiseGenerator/README.md

 3. Push your code and one of the 3 requirements on github on your own public repo.
 Send us an email back at jobs@unify.id with your repo URL.
 You have 3 hours and we'll check your time on whatever is earliest, the timestamp on your last commit or your email reply back.
 Have fun with randomness!

+## Notes

+-Completed using AudioContext Web API
+-Since the audio buffer can hold 132300 frames per channel, the data had to be spaced out within the buffer if we wanted to avoid multiple calls to RANDOM.org API.
+Every 28th frame had a data point.